 An excellent fall favorite comes in the form of caramel apple spice with brown sugar syrup.

-A comforting blend of steamed apple juice, cinnamon, dolce syrup, and brown sugar syrup is topped with whipped cream and caramel sauce drizzle for autumn bliss in a cup.
+This popular Starbucks apple drink mixes a comforting blend of steamed apple juice, cinnamon, dolce syrup, and brown sugar syrup is topped with whipped cream and caramel sauce drizzle for autumn bliss in a cup.

 The nutritional value of this hot drink is around 380 calories, 70 grams of sugar, and no caffeine.

-Make Your Own Brown Sugar Starbucks Drinks
+Make Your Own Brown Sugar Starbucks Drinks At Home

 There are many recipes out there for those looking to get their iced brown sugar oatmilk fix at home - we have tasted a few to bring you a handy DIY guide.